Thanmai939/Hangman/README.md

 " Hi 🙂🙂!!
-I am Thanmai , pursuing my B.Tech from Anil Neerukonda Institute Of Technology and Sciences To say about my self precisely an aspiring software developer with a curiosity to learn and update myself with new technologies evolving in computer science."
+I am Thanmai , pursuing my B.Tech from Anil Neerukonda Institute Of Technology and Sciences.
+To say about myself precisely an aspiring software developer with a curiosity to learn and update myself with new technologies evolving in computer science."

 <!---